xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 The Nagios Server is in my case a Debian machine that host Nagios Core & the Nagios Plugins.

-I made an install script for those on my [Github](https://github.com/xeylou/nagios-introduction) - tested on debian 11 & 12.
+I made an [install script for those](https://github.com/xeylou/nagios-introduction) by compiling from source - tested on debian 11 & 12.

 ```bash
 mkdir testing && cd testing